 Remove all deep down dirt using high-pressure rinse

 Since you have sprayed away the large debris, connected your detergent solution, and allowed it to extricate the remaining deep-down dirt, it’s an ideal opportunity to tidy it up and perceive how it looks.
 Come back to the high-pressure settings you utilized before to remove stuck-on crud without harming your siding safely.
 Start from where you initially connected the detergent, and work your way through a similar pattern, spraying in an upward sweeping motion.
 Rinse until the majority of the detergent and dirt has all the earmarks of being gone.
 You might need to consider spot checking for anything which may have toughed out the pressure washer’s spray.
 Ensure nothing remains, and you’ll be left with the cleanest, wettest house on the piece.
 When it’s dry, there will be nothing left of your paint, and you’re siding to shield them from adhering.

 Give the house a chance to dry completely before painting

-Give all sides of your home an opportunity to dry completely prior painting.
+Give all sides of your home an opportunity to dry completely prior painting, especially bare wood.
 This may appear glaringly evident, yet a few sidings dry faster than others.
+Wood siding may also take longer to dry.
 When dry, you can start painting.
 This process will guarantee that the paint job lasts for long.
 Painting without pressure washing might last 2-3 years, while painting after an intensive pressure washing might last up to 7 years.